Eastern half of US sweltering again, with dangerous heat wave expected to last until midweek

 “It's basically everywhere east of the Rockies,” he said, referring to the Rocky Mountains.
 “That is unusual, to have this massive area of high dewpoints and heat.”

-Associated Press journalists Christopher Weber in Los Angeles; Holly Ramer in Concord, New Hampshire; Mingson Lau in Rehoboth Beach, Maryland; and Jimmy Golen in Cromwell, Connecticut, contributed to this report.
+Associated Press journalists Christopher Weber in Los Angeles; Holly Ramer in Concord, New Hampshire; Mingson Lau in Rehoboth Beach, Delaware; and Jimmy Golen in Cromwell, Connecticut, contributed to this report.

 Credit: AP

-Note: This story has been updated to correct that Rehoboth Beach is in Delaware, not Maryland.